elunna/recipes/vinaigrettes_and_dressings/herb citrus vinaigrette.md

 - 1/2 tsp black pepper

 ## Instructions
-1. WHISK together the orange juice, lemon juice, lime juice, garlic, and mustard powder in a small mixing bowl.
+1. Whisk together the orange juice, lemon juice, lime juice, garlic, and mustard powder in a small mixing bowl.
-2. Drizzle in the olive oil while whisk- ing steadily to emulsify.
+2. Drizzle in the olive oil while whisking steadily to emulsify.
-3. Add the thyme, cilantro,
-parsley, salt, and pepper and whisk until blended.
+3. Add the thyme, cilantro, parsley, salt, and pepper and whisk until blended.

 ## Notes
-This dressing is great on our Stir-Fry Chicken (page 340), and also makes the perfect marinade or topping for fish, shrimp, or scallops, or a fresh green salad.
+This dressing is great on our Stir-Fry Chicken, and also makes the perfect marinade or topping for fish, shrimp, or scallops, or a fresh green salad.